 The range includes things like Herdwick mutton stew, Staffordshire chicken balti, soups, desserts and even breakfasts.
 The makers are hot on using good produce from small, caring farmers, and there are gluten-free options too.
 So far, we’ve tried the Tees Valley chill con carne and the hotpot and they wer delicious.

 They’re not cheap, of course.
-Stock up when you see supermarkets doing special offers (we got our packs for just £1, compared to the usual £2.25 to £3).
+Stock up on Amazon or when you see supermarkets doing special offers (we got our packs for just £1.50, compared to the usual £2.25 to £3.50).